RakshithaJ07/erosion--dilation/README.md

 ![download](https://github.com/user-attachments/assets/28effc1d-dfa1-40e1-b39f-d4acca333172)

 ## Result
-Thus the generated text image is eroded and dilated using python and OpenCV.
+Thus the generated image is eroded and dilated using python and OpenCV.